-In the upper right corner of your screen you may sometimes see a little arrow.
-The arrow on iPhone signals that “Location Services” is turned on.
+In the upper right corner of your iPhone you may sometimes see a little arrow.
+The arrow signals that “Location Services” is turned on.
 Locations Services supply apps with your current position, which in turn leads to a better user experience.
-For privacy and battery life reasons, you consider checking the list of apps that has access to your location.
 Not every app should access your location and tracking your position requires quite a bit of battery power.
 Both GPS and mobile data need to be powered for this feature to work.
 If the arrow symbol in the upper right corner of your iPhone screen is permanently visible, you should look for the reason.
 Here’s how to check your Settings.

 What does the arrow symbol mean?

-Apple has been using the title bar of your iPhone to display status icons since iOS 4.0.
+As you might have noticed, Apple is using the status bar of the iPhone to display status icons.
 One of these icons being the arrow in the upper right corner of the screen.
 You may have been asking yourself “What is the arrow at the top of my iPhone for?”

 If you can see the arrow symbol permanently, this means that one of your apps is constantly accessing the Location Services and causing potentially high load on the iPhone battery.
 Some apps require very frequent access to your position, such as geocaching or fitness apps with GPS functionality, or a navigation app such as Apple Maps or Google Maps.
 Everyday usage however, should not cause such behavior.

 How to check your Location Services SettingsSettings → Privacy → Location Services